Harlin Pool: Later life

-In 1942 Pool spent time playing for Union in the Contra Costa refinery league and later in the Alameda League.
+In 1942, Pool spent time playing for Union in the Contra Costa refinery league and later in the Alameda League.

 Pool was a military veteran of the U.S. Army during World War II.
 In 1944, the staff sergeant formed a baseball team at Fort Warren, Wyoming, where he was player-manager.

 Pool died at his home in Rodeo, California after a long illness.
-He is buried at Golden Gate National Cemetery, San Bruno, CA. He was survived by his wife, Mildred, a son, three siblings and two grandchildren.
+He is buried at Golden Gate National Cemetery, San Bruno, California.
+He was survived by his wife, Mildred, a son, three siblings and two grandchildren.